 The moment you discover one split end, you know a whole army of split ends is close on its heels!
 And getting rid of them (without cutting your hair) can take anywhere from a few weeks to months.
 Exposing your hair to high temperature heat during a hair smoothening treatment can cause split ends.
 These chemical treatments suck out the natural moisture from your hair strands, which, in turn, causes split ends.
 Not only do split ends damage your hair strands, they also weaken your hair follicles.

 Dandruff is, undoubtedly, one of the worst hair problems to have.
 It takes away all the goodness and only wreaks havoc on your poor scalp.
-In fact, dandruff can be the precursor to various other hair problems, including scalp inflammation.
+In fact, dandruff can be the precursor to various other hair problems, including an itchy scalp and scalp inflammation.

 The chemicals used in hair smoothening treatments accumulate as sediments on the scalp.
-These sediments act as a catalyst in the production of dandruff flakes, which cause itching, hair fall, and greasiness.
+These sediments act as a catalyst in the production of dandruff flakes, which cause itching, hair fall, and greasiness (1).

 Imagine waking up with greasy and smelly hair every other day.
 The excessive use of hair lotions and serums to maintain smoothened hair causes greasiness.
 Serums and creams are often recommended to protect hair from damage, but using them too often might not be effective.
 Frequent usage of serums can flatten your hair and make it look greasy.
 Constant greasiness can lead to dandruff and other hair problems.